 There have now been two occasions during the last five years when large commercial air transport aircraft have gone missing and their last position was not accurately known.

 The report then says the Malaysian Air Accident Investigation Bureau recommends that the International Civil Aviation Organisation (ICAO

 ) looks at the potential safety benefits of real-time tracking of all transport aircraft.
 This would involve establishing a means of tracking aircraft even when they are outside of established radar coverage.
 It would not be practical or cost effective to extend surface based radar coverage to include all the world's oceans, so tracking aircraft positions mid ocean would doubtless have to include monitoring by satellite.

 Can't GPS help?

 ) technology such as that used by the common smartphone (or in car navigation systems) could not be used for this.
 Photo / AP

 Most of the modern passenger transport aircraft already have the capability to transfer data back to the ground via satellite, although the communication is not continuous.
 The Aircraft Communications Addressing and Reporting System (ACARS

 ) allows technical information from the aircraft - such as engine performance data - to be automatically sent back to the airline.
 In return the airline uses the system to send operational information - such as flight planning information and other advisories - to the pilots.
 Flight MH370 was fitted with ACARS.
 Even though it may have been disabled during the flight

 the Malaysian report says it was still "logged on to the network".
 That means the system was pinging a satellite periodically throughout the flight.
 It was the Doppler effect

 Why not transmit the black box data?

 If real-time tracking is to be developed and implemented then consideration should also be given to the routine transmission of key flight data recorder

 There is little doubt that as the search for MH370 continues without finding evidence of the actual site of the wreckage, and the associated search costs

 continue to rise, changes to air safety will be made.
 Already there is a suggestion to increase the duration of the recording time of the cockpit voice recorders from two to 20 hours

+.
 The emphasis on looking for alternate means of tracking transport aircraft, and the interest in establishing systems for routine transmission and remote storage of flight data, will also grow within governments globally.
 Geoffrey Dell does not work for, consult to, own shares in or receive funding from any company or organisation that would benefit from this article, and has no relevant affiliations.